DCEG-workshops/fair_principles_for_data_stewardship/workshops/workshop_2/practical.md

 library(boxr)
 ```

 The code below authenticates your RStudio with your Box account.
-If you are not already logged into Box after running this code, you may be asked to log into Box.
-Identify Box as your hard disk in the cloud.
+If you are not already logged into Box after running this code, you may be asked to log into Box via your browser.
+Identify Box as your "hard disk in the cloud".

 ```r
 box_auth(client_id = "627lww8un9twnoa8f9rjvldf7kb56q1m",